goa-systems/goa.systems.commons/README.md

 ## Continous integration

 The task ```localPublish``` exports the generated jar files into the folder "build/remote".
-Continous integration pipelines can grab them from there and deploy them to a [Maven](https://maven.apache.org) repository for example.
+Continuous integration pipelines can grab them from there and deploy them to a [Maven](https://maven.apache.org) repository for example.

 Such a task could look like this